-1.1 DEM Map View
+1.1 ArcMap document

 The final output of most SINMAP studies will be maps that can be used to define areas of potential terrain instability.
-Within ArcView, a map is displayed on-screen in a view window.
-Most tasks are conducted from SINMAP's DEM map view window.
-Examples of SINMAP's DEM map view window are given in Part III, Figures 7, 8, 10, 11, 14 and 15.
+Within ArcGIS 9.0, a map is displayed on-screen in an ArcMap document.
+Most tasks are conducted from SINMAP's ArcMap toolbar.
 These tasks involve the creation, use, and display of geographic grid data.
 A DEM grid provides the topographic basis for a SINMAP study, and a grid of soils and hydrologic terrain parameters classified into 'calibration regions' provides non-topographic parameter information required for the study.
 Tasks using either one or both of these grids create another six (6) grids that represent the geographic distribution of topography without pits, land slope, flow direction, contributing area, saturation, and stability index.
 In addition to grid data, point data for landslides are required if the user wants to compare locations of predicted instability with areas of actual instability.
-These geographic data sets are added to the DEM map view as themes - grid themes for the grid data and as a point theme for landslide data.
+These geographic data sets are added to the DEM map document as themes - grid themes for the grid data and as a point theme for landslide data.
 A full SINMAP study will therefore use and/or create a total of nine (9) GIS themes.